Reading Navigation

 - Intranasal spray (esketamine) was recently approved for treatment-resistant depression.
 It’s taken not at home, but under supervision in a certified clinic: patients spray the substance themselves, then remain under observation for at least 2 hours while staff monitor for side effects such as dizziness or dissociation.

 The therapy environment is designed to be calm and supportive.
 Many clinics provide reclining chairs, eye masks, and music to reduce anxiety during dissociative effects.
-Because ketamine is not a cure itself, but a tool to manage symptoms, it’s often combined with psychotherapy or ongoing antidepressant medication to strengthen long-term outcomes.
+Because ketamine works best when combined with other treatments, it’s often paired with psychotherapy or ongoing antidepressant medication to strengthen long-term outcomes.

 Beyond Ketamine: Comparing Therapy Options

-Ketamine is not the only option for patients with treatment-resistant depression (TRD).
+Ketamine is not the only option for patients with treatment-resistant depression.
 To see its place in modern psychiatry, it’s worth comparing it with other advanced therapies:

 Electroconvulsive therapy (ECT)